abdelwahedmodest/ownvscode_plugin/README.md

 Try to clear the npm cache by running npm cache clean --force and then try installing vsce again.

-If you still encounter an error, try to inspect the error message carefully, it might indicate the problem, or try to search for a solution online, maybe other people have encountered similar issues and found a solution.
+encounter an error, try to inspect the error message carefully, it might indicate the problem, or try to search for a solution online, maybe other people have encountered similar issues and found a solution.

 If the above steps don't work, please provide the exact error message, so we can help you better.